engtuncay/engtuncay.github.io/prog-notlar/css-intro-04-Elements.md

 Explanation of the different parts:

-Content - The content of the box, where text and images appear Padding - Clears an area around the content.
-The padding is transparent Border - A border that goes around the padding and content Margin - Clears an area outside the border.
+* Content - The content of the box, where text and images appear
+* Padding - Clears an area around the content.
+The padding is transparent
+* Border - A border that goes around the padding and content
+* Margin - Clears an area outside the border.
 The margin is transparent

 The box model allows us to add a border around elements, and to define space between elements.

 There are two types box model (to)  :
 * Content Box Model (default)
-* Modern Box Model (common)
+* Border Box Model (common)

+*Content Box Model tells that width and height include only content.*

+*Border Box Model tells that widht and height include content, padding and border.*

 *Example*